Long Island Divorce Attorney

 Can a divorce force the sale of a house?

-Yes, under certain circumstances the Court can direct the sale of a house in the even that the house is marital property.
+Yes, under certain circumstances the Court can direct the sale of a house in the event that the house is marital property.
 However, there are certain restrictions on the timing of the sale in these cases.
 And the first consideration is simply to determine the classification of the house.
 What this means is if the house is marital property or a simply a separate property.

 #1 Divorce Attorney For Suffolk County

 The law office of Ms Acevedo has years of experience helping clients across Long Island, New York with their legal issues and divorce proceedings.
 Learn more about why you may need a divorce lawyer.
 And contact our law office today for more information about our many legal services.
 Our law office is located in Center Moriches, New York, making us a great location for many across Suffolk County, Long Island.
 So if you need a divorce attorney you can trust, give our office a call.
 The number to dial is 631-878-3280.
-When you call our attorney office, we can discuss the details of your situation and give you trusted legal advise regarding your divorce.
+When you call our attorney office, we can discuss the details of your situation and give you trusted legal advice regarding your divorce.